Holy Ghost Forane church, Muttuchira: Muttuchira stone inscriptions

 Muttuchira stone engravings are old Malayalam engravings called Vattezhuthu-Nanam Monum.
-These engravings are that describing about the establishment of the old cross and the Pahlavi recordings are of the 'Muttuchira Sliba'.
+They describe the establishment of the old cross and the Pahlavi recordings are of the Muttuchira Sliba.
 The engravings are on a rectangular stone piece in two areas partitioned by a vertical line in the middle.
-As indicated by Mr T K Joseph, this engravings must be of AD1581 or later.
+As indicated by Mr T K Joseph, this engravings must be from AD 1581 or later.
 This tablet has been the subject of broad examination by numerous researchers.
-This rock chunk was found on the western mass of the ground floor room of the two story building joined toward the northern side of the old Church of the Holy Ghost.
-The upper story was used as Priest's residence and the ground floor was used as the sacristy.
+This rock chunk was found on the western mass of the ground floor room of the two-story building joined toward the northern side of the old Church of the Holy Ghost.
+The upper story was used as the priest's residence and the ground floor was used as the sacristy.

 Following is the English translation of the inscription on the granite plaque: